Skip to main content

 Read and process

 Your agent fetches the message content through the API, full text, HTML, and attachments.
-It loads any stored conversation state, then calls your AI model with the message and context.
+It loads any stored conversation memory, then calls your AI model with the message and context.

 4